-Sara-Lynn Reynolds has spent over 50 years living in the Bristol, Norfolk, Middlesex district.
+Sara-Lynn Reynolds was raised in the Bristol, Norfolk, Middlesex district.

 She learned the value of family and the importance of hard work as the 2nd oldest of 8 children and having spent time as a single parent to her two sons.
 The essential ‘life’ tools she employs in all she does involve collaboration, compassion, empathy, leadership and listening.

 Sara was raised in North Attleboro and received all of her education via public schools.
 After graduating from NAHS she went on to the UMASS, Amherst where she earned her Bachelor’s Degree in Health Education.
 From there she returned to her home town of North Attleboro to teach in the Jr. High and coach at both the Jr High and HS.